MRE-Code-Hub/MHKiT-MATLAB/docs/river.rst

 River module
 ========================================

-The :class:`~mhkit.river` module contains a set of functions to calculate quantities of interest for river energy converters (REC).
+The :class:`~mhkit/river` module contains a set of functions to calculate quantities of interest for river energy converters (REC).
 The river module contains the following submodules:

-* :class:`~mhkit.river.io`: Loads data from standard formats
+* :class:`~mhkit/river/io`: Loads data from standard formats
-* :class:`~mhkit.river.resource`: Computes resource metrics such as exceedance probability, velocity, and power
+* :class:`~mhkit/river/resource`: Computes resource metrics such as exceedance probability, velocity, and power
-* :class:`~mhkit.river.device`: Computes device metrics such as equivalent diameter and capture area
+* :class:`~mhkit/river/device`: Computes device metrics such as equivalent diameter and capture area
-* :class:`~mhkit.river.graphics`: Generates graphics
+* :class:`~mhkit/river/graphics`: Generates graphics

 Data format
 --------------